-This may be the most important phase, in my opinion, because it lays the bricks for future fat loss.
+In my opinion, this may be the most important phase because it lays the bricks for future fat loss.
 The more muscle you have on your frame, the faster your metabolism is, and the better future fat-loss outcomes will be.
-Without a foundation of muscle tissue, you may hit your goal weight, but still, be unsatisfied with how you look.
+Without a foundation of muscle tissue, you may hit your goal weight but still be unsatisfied with your appearance.

-I look back at those photos, and my body was just soft, with absolutely no muscle definition.
+I looked back at those photos, and my body was soft, with no muscle definition.
 I looked the same, if not worse, in a smaller body.

 We call this “skinny fat.”